Rudolph and Sletten Announces Three Projects Valued Over $285 Million

 University of California, Santa Barbara, Bioengineering Lab Building

 Scope of work: Construction of an 89,000-sf three-story multi-disciplinary research facility, which will house a combination of wet labs, lab support space, and dry computational research labs.
 The facility will support flexible research and office space for 14 faculty, 78 graduate, and 28 post-doctoral fellows.
 The public center of the building features a three-story atrium and framed by administrative and departmental offices.
 The building will include a 100-seat auditorium placed prominently at the building’s entry.
-A vivarium will be located in the building's basement focusing on small rodents.
 Construction is expected to start in September 2014 and be substantially completed in December 2016.